Veterans Financial Aid Resources

 If You Have Changed Majors or Degrees

-Students who have changed majors or degrees since the university last certified enrollment must also complete a VA Change of Program/Place of Training Form.
+Students who have changed majors or degrees since the university's last certified enrollment must also complete a VA Change of Program/Place of Training Form.

 The following enrollment requirements apply to students seeking VA benefits: